Anna May Wong: Move to Europe

 Tired of being both typecast and passed over for lead Asian character roles in favor of non-Asian actresses, Wong left Hollywood in 1928 for Europe.
 Interviewed by Doris Mackie for Film Weekly in 1933, Wong complained about her Hollywood roles: "I was so tired of the parts I had to play."
 She commented: "There seems little for me in Hollywood, because, rather than real Chinese, producers prefer Hungarians, Mexicans, American Indians for Chinese roles."

-In Europe, Wong became a sensation, starring in notable films such as Schmutziges Geld (aka Song and Show Life, 1928) and Großstadtschmetterling (Pavement Butterfly).
+In Europe, Wong became a sensation, starring in notable films such as Schmutziges Geld (aka Song and Show Life, 1928), Großstadtschmetterling (Pavement Butterfly, 1929) and Der Weg zur Schande (The Road to Dishonour, 1930), all three directed by Richard Eichberg.
 Of the German critics' response to Song, The New York Times reported that Wong was "acclaimed not only as an actress of transcendent talent but as a great beauty".
 The article noted that Germans passed over Wong's American background: "Berlin critics, who were unanimous in praise of both the star and the production, neglect to mention that Anna May is of American birth.
 They mention only her Chinese origins."
 In Vienna, she played the title role in the operetta Tschun Tschi in fluent German.
 An Austrian critic wrote, "Fräulein Wong had the audience perfectly in her power and the unobtrusive tragedy of her acting was deeply moving, carrying off the difficult German-speaking part very successfully."

-While in Germany, Wong became an inseparable friend of the director Leni Riefenstahl.
-Her close friendships with several women throughout her life, including Marlene Dietrich and Cecil Cunningham, led to rumors of lesbianism which damaged her public reputation.
+While in Germany, Wong met Leni Riefenstahl and Marlene Dietrich.
+The three women were photographed together at the Reimann School ball in 1930 in a famous photograph taken by Alfred Eisenstaedt.
+The image has continued to generate rumors about Wong's relationships with women, though no evidence has confirmed any lesbian romances.
 These rumors, in particular of her supposed relationship with Dietrich, further embarrassed Wong's family.
 They had long been opposed to her acting career, which was not considered an entirely respectable profession at the time.